Sexual and Gender Identity

 - Understand the meaning of “sexual orientation.”
 Each person’s sexual orientation is natural to that person.

 - Deal with feelings first.
-You can be helpful by just listening and allowing a lesbian, gay or bisexual student the opportunity to vent feelings.
+You can be helpful by just listening and allowing a LGBTQ student the opportunity to vent feelings.

 - Help, but don’t force.
-Lesbians, gays and bisexuals need to move at the pace they feel most comfortable with.
+Lesbians, gays and bisexuals need to move at the pace he or she feels most comfortable with.

 - Be supportive.
-Share with them that this is an issue that others must deal with, too.
+Share with them that this is a normal and common challenge for others.

 Things You Should Know as an Ally